NHSDigital/communications-manager-api/docs/tests/sandbox/post_v1_message-batches/invalid_routing_plans.md

 | 76491414-d0cf-4655-ae20-a4d1368472f3 | Is tested to ensure that when a correlation identifier is sent, we respond with the same value.               |

-### Scenario: An API consumer submitting a request with a routing plan         referencing a missing template receives a 500 'Missing Routing Plan' response
+## Scenario: An API consumer submitting a request with a routing plan referencing a missing template receives a 500 ‘Missing Routing Plan’ response

 **Given** the API consumer provides a message body with a routing plan referencing a missing template
 <br/>